 If you want to retrieve all the contacts of any rigid body in the world, you can use the DynamicsWorld::getContactsList() method.
-This method will a std::vector with the list of all the current contact manifolds of the world.
+This method will a List with the all the current contact manifolds of the world.
 A contact manifold may contain several contact points.